 Who can apply for the exchange program?

 High School students of good character, warm personality and average to above-average academic performance.
 Candidates should be adaptable and flexible, well mannered, and want to learn about other countries and cultures.
-For most countries, students must be at least 15 ½ and cannot be older than 17 ½ on August 1 of the departure year.
 Children of Rotarians and non-Rotarians are eligible and encouraged to apply.
+AGE LIMITATIONS: For most countries, students must be at least 15.5 and cannot be older than 17.5 on August 1 of the departure year.
+A few exceptions are available in countries that accept students from ages 15-19.

 Why are Rotary’s student exchange programs better than other programs?